Skip to content

 What language is Sächsisch?

-Sächsisch is a dialect of German.
+Sächsisch is a dialect of the German language.

 Where is Sächsisch spoken?